All Episodes

 Libs are starting to figure this out.

-This is story in the New Republic by Michael Crowley.
+This is a story in the New Republic by Michael Crowley.

-Some Washington foreign policy mandarins insist at getting out of a rock in sixteen months.
+Some Washington foreign policy Mandarins insist at getting out of Iraq in 16 months.

 It's not possible.

-And a total U.S. withdrawal isn't achievable, and Obama knows it.
+That a total U.S. withdrawal isn't achievable and Obama knows it.

-The classic storyline is that everybody wants to get out, but we're not gonna get out.
+The classic storyline is that everybody wants to get out, but we're not going to get out.

-This is Derek Challett, former foreign policy advisor to John Edwards, or at least that Obama's speeches overstate the feasibility of a near-term Iraq exit.
+Everyone's going to be disappointed, says Derek Chalett, former foreign policy advisor to John Edwards, or at least that Obama's speeches overstate the feasibility of a near-term Iraq exit.

-Leslie Gelb, uh chairman of Council on Foreign Relations, said this is a pipe dream.
+Leslie Gelb, chairman of Council on Foreign Relations, said this is a pipe dream.

 I regard that as campaign rhetoric rather than serious policy.